MicrosoftDocs/azure-dev-docs/java/includes/migration/inventory-persistence-usage.md

 #### Read-only static content

 If your application currently serves static content (for example, via an Apache integration), you'll need an alternate location for that static content.
 You may wish to consider moving static content to Azure Blob Storage and adding Azure CDN for lightning-fast downloads globally.
-For more information, see [Static website hosting in Azure Storage](/azure/storage/blobs/storage-blob-static-website) and [Enable Azure CDN for the storage account](/azure/cdn/cdn-create-a-storage-account-with-cdn#enable-azure-cdn-for-the-storage-account).
+For more information, see [Static website hosting in Azure Storage](/azure/storage/blobs/storage-blob-static-website) and [Quickstart: Integrate an Azure storage account with Azure CDN](/azure/cdn/cdn-create-a-storage-account-with-cdn#enable-azure-cdn-for-the-storage-account).

 #### Dynamically published static content